rsksmart/devportal-1.0/content/rsk-devportal/rsk/node/install/operating-systems/index.md

        2. View a summary of image vulnerabilities and recommendations → docker scout quickview
     ```

-    Now you have a container ready to run Rootstock node!
+    Now you have a container ready to run the Rootstock node!

 1. To run the container, execute one of the following commands: